-Welfare Fraud: Wife of Millionaire Lawyer Charged In Virginia
+Welfare Fraud: Wife Of Millionaire Lawyer Charged In Virginia

 “This is just the tip of the iceberg with welfare and food stamp fraud…The fact that this woman was able to abuse the welfare system for 6 years undetected is shameful,” the Gateway Pundit claimed about the Arlington, Virginia alleged welfare fraud bust.

-[Featured Image by By Henryk Sadura/Shutterstock]
+[Featured Image by Henryk Sadura/Shutterstock]